rrwick/rrwick.github.io/_posts/2023-04-19-viewing_tables_on_the_command_line.md

 [^2]: As [Antonio Camargo pointed out](https://twitter.com/apcamargo_/status/1648713930930540546), [csvtk](https://github.com/shenwei356/csvtk) can also do this.
 But I tested the performance of xsv and csvtk on a big file, and xsv was more than 10 times faster.

+[^3]: [ripgrep](https://github.com/BurntSushi/ripgrep) is another option ([suggested by Antonio Camargo](https://twitter.com/apcamargo_/status/1648821976348385283)).
+You'll just need to replace `grep -vP` with `rg -v` in the functions.

-[^3]: I'm not great with Bash syntax, so I wrote this with some help from GPT-4.
+[^4]: I'm not great with Bash syntax, so I wrote this with some help from GPT-4.
 As of April 2023, coding with an AI assistant is still pretty new to me, but it was fun!
 GPT-4 often made mistakes, but it still saved me a lot of Googling and helped me write Bash code faster than I could on my own.

-[^4]: I had originally named the functions `pv`, `sv` and `vv` for brevity, but these have some conflicts ([thanks, Bram van Dijk](https://twitter.com/bramvandijk88/status/1648664773184180227)), so I've renamed them to `pafv`, `samv` and `varv`.
+[^5]: I had originally named the functions `pv`, `sv` and `vv` for brevity, but these have some conflicts ([thanks, Bram van Dijk](https://twitter.com/bramvandijk88/status/1648664773184180227)), so I've renamed them to `pafv`, `samv` and `varv`.

-[^5]: I tried to incorporate this feature, but every working solution I found had performance costs, e.g. it made the `tv` function slow on really big files.
+[^6]: I tried to incorporate this feature, but every working solution I found had performance costs, e.g. it made the `tv` function slow on really big files.
 So I'm happy to just rely on stdin for compressed files.